 - aging, dissemination & implementation research, global health, HIV & AIDS, infectious disease, STD & STI, translational research

-Professor William Powderly, M.D., is the Dr. J. William Campbell Professor of Medicine and the Larry J Shapiro Director of the Institute for Public Health at Washington University in St. Louis.
-He is also co-director of the Division of Infectious Diseases at the Washington University School of Medicine.
+Professor William Powderly, M.D., is the Dr. J. William Campbell Professor of Medicine, the Associate Dean for Clinical and Translational Sciences and the Larry J. Shapiro Director of the Institute for Public Health at Washington University in St. Louis.
+He is also the director of the Institute for Clinical and Translational Sciences (ICTS) and co-director of the Division of Infectious Diseases at the Washington University School of Medicine.
 From 2005 to 2012, he was Dean of Medicine and Head of the School of Medicine at University College Dublin in Ireland.

 Dr. Powderly has been actively involved in HIV-related clinical research for thirty years.
 He has been a member of numerous advisory groups on HIV and infectious diseases for the National Institutes of Health (NIH), the U.S. Centers for Disease Control and Prevention, the Canadian Institute for Health Research, and the European Medicines Agency.